Take Our Lung Cancer Risk Quiz and Determine Your Eligibility For Screening

 Thanks to the latest advances in medical technology, there is new hope for patients and families at risk for lung cancer.
 Our screening eligibility quiz will let you know if you should talk to your doctor about being screened for lung cancer via low-dose CT scan.
 Screening is key to early detection — when lung cancer is diagnosed at an early stage it is more likely to be curable.

 A pack year is an estimation of the amount you smoked.
-So, if you smoked 20 cigarettes a day (one pack) for 30 years, your pack years equal 30.
-Or, if you smoked one and a half packs a day for 30 years, your pack years equal 45.
+So, if you smoked 20 cigarettes a day (one pack) for 20 years, your pack years equal 20.
+Or, if you smoked two packs a day for 10 years, your pack years equal 20.

-You have smoked X cigarettes a day for years, which is equivalent to X pack years.
+You have smoked X cigarettes a day for X years, which is equivalent to X pack years.

 You might be at risk for lung cancer.
 This scan could save you.
 While you should be taking precautions against COVID-19, given the critical importance of screening for lung cancer, please do not delay this conversation with your doctor.
 Talk to your doctor and decide whether you should set up a visit or explore remote telehealth options to discuss next steps about screening.
 Regardless of how you choose to have that conversation, here is a printable conversation guide to help you ask all the right questions.